leg0m4n/leg0m4n.github.io/_posts/2022-5-11-congratulations-you-are-human.md

 </select>
 <iframe id="youtube" width="560" height="315" src="https://youtube.com/embed/PnzIaKz5VdA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The future is exciting!

+P.S.
+Lex, if you are reading this, would love to chat any time!